The Dark Place

 The Dark Place is a 2014 mystery-thriller film written and directed by Jody Wheeler.
 It stars Blaise Embry, Timo Descamps, Sean Paul Lockhart and Eduardo Rioseco.
-The film is a twisted thrill ride of betrayal, hope, greed, love — and mommy issues.
-Having a gay main character makes familiar worlds and genres become brand new landscapes.

 Plot

 Keegan Dark (Blaise Embry), the protagonist, has a condition called hyperthymesia, a condition that makes a person remember almost every single moment of their life.
 Keegan Dark and his boyfriend (Timo Descamps) arrive at the mansion of Keegan's estranged mother Mrs. Celeste Dark (Shannon Day) where not only is he constantly being haunted by his past, but also discovers a plot that puts his life and lives of his loved ones in danger.
 Along the way we meet Keegan's new step-father and step-brother (Andy Copeland and Sean Paul Lockhart) and his ex-boyfriend/Mrs. Dark's lawyer, Ernesto (Eduardo Rioseco).